tcj2001/CleanArchitectureProgramGenerator/CleanArchitectureProgramGenerator/README.md

 ## Clean Architecture Angular Generator.tt
 To make use of this generator, you need to have Angular CLI installed in your system.
 **npm install –g @angular/cli**

 Next step is to create a Standalone TypeScript Angular Project in Visual Studio
 ![Imgur](https://i.imgur.com/QnNV7er.png)

 This will create a project named AngularProject1, (Important: Leave the project name as **AngularProject1**).
 ![Imgur](https://i.imgur.com/EYNzCe7.png)

-this will create the followinf structure in the solution explorer.
+this will create the following structure in the solution explorer.
 ![Imgur](https://i.imgur.com/1hrvdCL.png)

 Go to your Developer PowerShell and change directory to the AngularProject1 folder.
 ![Imgur](https://i.imgur.com/CpXF3NI.png)

 Now install these packages
 **npm install bootstrap**
 **npm install ngx-pagination**

 Right click on the **Clean Architecture Angular Generator.tt** and select "Run Custom Tool"
 ![Imgur](https://i.imgur.com/cHhmXQp.png)

 This will generate module and its component for each entity defined in the Domain project.
 ![Imgur](https://i.imgur.com/Mm7JBmM.png)